 Two Irish favorites come together in this hybrid comfort food.
 The mashed potato-and-cabbage dish known as colcannon tops a traditional shepherd's pie filling of ground lamb and plenty of peas and carrots.

 Irish Soda Scones

 We've translated the flavors of Irish soda bread into irresistible drop scones chock-full of dried currants and caraway seeds.
 The best part?
 They're quick and easy enough to bake on a weekday morning.

 Who needs four-leaf clovers when you have these treats?
-Chocolate cupcakes, mixed with Guinness beer and topped with shamrocks (heart-shaped almond candies plus a sliver of sugared lime zest), fulfill their sweet promise: Take a bite and you'll feel supremely fortunate.
+Chocolate cupcakes, mixed with Guinness beer and topped with four-leaf clovers (heart-shaped almond candies, plus a sliver of sugared lime zest), fulfill their sweet promise: Take a bite and you'll feel supremely fortunate.

 Homemade Corned Beef with Vegetables